damberbokati/AudioDetect/README.md

 # Audio Classification Application

-(Your Audio, Your Rules: Classify with Clarity.)

-Developers: Sandip Sitaula, Damber Bokati, Amarendra Kumar Sharma

 # About:

 Discover a fresh way to engage with the world of sounds through our Audio Classification Application.
 Setting up an account is a breeze; with a simple tap, record any sound around you.
 Our app works its magic behind the scenes, analyzing recordings and delivering instant results about the origin of each sound.
 It's your easy-to-use audio guide, making sound identification a seamless experience.